FarronF/limerick-council-meetings/meetings/2020/07/24-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 21st February 2020.md

 This is a service where trust is established and maintained through good communication and all

+information received is dealt with confidentially.
+---
-information received is dealt with confidentially.--- Allegations of criminal behaviour are a matter for investigation in the first instance by An Garda SÍochána
+Allegations of criminal behaviour are a matter for investigation in the first instance by An Garda SÍochána

 who is the Council’s key partner in trying to curb anti social behaviour.
 Many issues can be resolved by